tinuzz/wp-plugin-trackserver/README.md

   tracks, this number represents the maximum zoom level, so the map will always fit all the tracks.

 The following attributes apply to tracks that are drawn on the map.
-Each of them can contain multiple values, separated by commas, to be applied to different tracks in order.
+Each of them can contain multiple values, separated by commas (or colons, in the case of 'dash'), to be applied to different tracks in order.
 If there a are less values than tracks, the last value will be applied to the remaining tracks.

 * markers: one or more of the following values: true (default) or false (or 'f', 'no' or 'n') to disable start/end markers on the track.
 The value can